8 E-commerce Challenges Tech Can Solve In The Fashion And Apparel Industry

 Every fashion and apparel business uses some or the other form of software or technology to run their business.
 For example, POS (point of sale), ERPs, finance tools, online retail marketplaces, web stores, etc. These tools help manage sales, operations, and administrative tasks.

-In addition to these functions, according to Anirudh Venkat, Country Head for Singapore and South Korea at Anchanto“Brands are looking for tech that allows them to sell more, be more efficient, acquire and retain customers, and deliver flawless customer experience.”
+In addition to these functions, according to Anirudh Venkat, Country Head for Singapore and South Korea at Anchanto, “Brands are looking for tech that allows them to sell more, be more efficient, acquire and retain customers, and deliver flawless customer experience.”

-5. Noteworthy fashion and apparel industry trends
+5. Noteworthy fashion and apparel e-commerce trends

 Online fashion offers shoppers a broad new world of opportunities and they are keen on making the most of these.
 But this often leads to new standards for you, your retail efforts and supporting resources or operations.